cdufour9/ANR_HEAT-UP/README.md

 **News**
 - Jan.
 1st 2026: The project started!
 - Feb.
+2nd 2026: Salar Karam arrived in the team to work on the investigation of the build-up of the subsurface heat reservoir in the Antarctic from synthetic data for his postdoctoral project.
+Louise Ferraris arrived the same day to work on the observability of mesoscale eddies under Antarctic sea ice from altimetry data for her MSc internship.
+- Feb.
+5th 2026: First outreach session in a primary school as part of the <a href= https://adoptafloat.com/>Adopt-a-Float program</a> to present Argo floats, what they do and what we use their measurements for.
+- Feb.
 22-27 2026: Participation to the Ocean Sciences Meeting and Feb.
 28 - Mar.
 1st: Participation to the Polar Heat workshop in Glasgow, UK.
-- Feb.
-2nd 2026: Salar Karam arrived in the team to work on the investigation of the build-up of the subsurface heat reservoir in the Antarctic from synthetic data for his postdoctoral project.
-Louise Ferraris arrived the same day to work on the observability of mesoscale eddies under Antarctic sea ice from altimetry data for her MSc internship.
 - Mar.
 19th 2026: Kickoff meeting of the project.
+- Apr.
+2nd 2026: Second outreach session in a primary school as part of the <a href= https://adoptafloat.com/>Adopt-a-Float program</a> to explain the formation of dense waters.

 **Publications**